mozilla/ci-docker-bases/README.md

 versioned by date, for example: `image-2018-08-27`.
 Additionally, for each image type there is a `image-latest` tag.

-There is no bare `latest` tag, soreferring to `mozilla/cidockerbases` without a version tag won't work.
+There is no bare `latest` tag, so referring to `mozilla/cidockerbases` without a version tag won't work.
 An explicit tag must be specified, like `docker-latest`.